syrokomskyi/x-scale-dungeon-crawl-sprite/apps/sprites/work/redraw-v1/README.md

 Style: gothic renaissance + roguelike realism + H.R.
 Giger + Zdzisław Beksiński + medieval manuscript illumination.
 Medium: digital painting with painterly brushstrokes and fine engraving detail, as if restored from a forgotten grimoire.
 Aspect ratio: square, centered composition, one artefact only.

+There should be no inscriptions or signatures on the image.

 Optional additions:
 – add faint hovering glyphs, energy particles, or reflections hinting at the item’s magical nature.